 - Completed questionnaire:

-- Where did you learn about Doublestop Foundation’s Instrument Loan Competition?
+- Where did you learn about this opportunity?
 [150 characters]

-- Please describe any financial hardships that have prevented you from purchasing a fine stringed instrument.
+- Please describe any financial hardships that prevent you from purchasing a fine instrument.
 [3500 characters]

 TERMS & CONDITIONS

-- Professional fees may not always be paid for services, however the Foundation will provide for reasonable travel and accommodation costs when necessary.
+- Professional fees may not always be paid for services, however the Foundation will provide for reasonable travel and accommodation costs, where applicable

-- Costs associated with insurance, restoration, and the annual inspection will be the responsibility of Doublestop Foundation.
-Ambassadors are responsible for all routine and general maintenance expenses, which may include changing strings, rosin, rehairing, re-plane fingerboard, bridge repair, gluing of seams, etc.
+- Costs associated with insurance, restoration, and the initial inspection will be the responsibility of Doublestop Foundation.
+Ambassadors are responsible for all routine and general maintenance expenses, which may include changing strings, rosin, re-hair, plane fingerboard, bridge repair, gluing of seams, etc.